If you’re thinking about going to the beautiful, naturally perfect Figure 8 Pools in Sydney, make sure you read this post before you go.

 2. Only wear hiking boots

-When we went on this hike, I couldn’t believe how many people were wearing thongs (that’s flip-flops for most of us!).
-This actually doesn’t surprise me on how many people must get injured when they set out to find this pool because why on earth would you wear thongs on a one our hike through the bush and climbing up along rocks?The part of the hike where there’s actual steps
+When we went on this hike, I couldn’t believe how many people were wearing thongs.
+This actually doesn’t surprise me on how many people must get injured when they set out to find this pool because why on earth would you wear thongs on a one hour hike climbing up along rocks and through the bush?The part of the hike where there’s actual steps

 3. Bring enough water